MSCI-245-342/multiuser-lab-assignment/instructions.md

   get    '/logout', to: 'sessions#destroy'
 ```

 From the above routes, you can see that we want our sessions_controller to support the actions: new, create, and destroy.
-Only the `new` action need a view to display a login form with email and password.
+Only the `new` action needs a view to display a login form with email and password.
 Thus, we'll generate a Sessions controller with an action of `new` and then hand edit the controller to add the other actions:

 ```
 rails generate controller Sessions new